Beach Camping in Hawaii: A Family Adventure Guide

 Bellows Field Beach Park - Oahu

 Bellows is the most popular family camping spot on Oahu, and for good reason.
-Located on the windward side near Waimanalo, this campground is on a military installation but open to the public on weekends (Friday noon to Sunday noon).
-The beach is gorgeous - long, wide, and backed by ironwood trees that provide natural shade.
-There are restrooms, outdoor showers, and picnic tables.
-The waves are gentle enough for kids to bodyboard, and the sand is soft and golden.
+Windward side near Waimanalo, on a military installation but open to the public on weekends (Friday noon to Sunday noon).
+The beach is gorgeous - long, wide, and backed by ironwood trees that throw natural shade.
+Restrooms, outdoor showers, picnic tables.
+Waves are gentle enough for kids to bodyboard, sand is soft and golden.

-Permits are required and are issued through the City and County of Honolulu.
-You can apply online, and they cost just $52 for the weekend for non-residents.
-Spots fill up fast during summer, so apply as soon as the reservation window opens.
+Permits are required and issued through the City and County of Honolulu.
+You can apply online.
+Plan ahead - spots fill up fast during summer, so apply as soon as the reservation window opens.
+Watch the ironwood seeds in your slippers.
+They are the worst.

 Malaekahana State Recreation Area - Oahu

 Malaekahana on Oahu's North Shore is a hidden gem.
-The campground sits on a beautiful stretch of beach between Laie and Kahuku, and at low tide you can walk out to Goat Island (Mokuauia), a small offshore island with tide pools and nesting seabirds.
-The campground has basic facilities - pit toilets, outdoor showers, and no electricity - which makes it feel like genuine camping.
-There are also cabins available if your kids are not quite ready for tent life.
+Sits on a beautiful stretch of beach between Laie and Kahuku, and at low tide you can walk out to Goat Island (Mokuauia), a small offshore island with tide pools and nesting seabirds.
+Basic facilities - pit toilets, outdoor showers, no electricity - which makes it feel like genuine camping.
+There are also cabins available if your kids aren't quite ready for tent life.

 Polihale State Park - Kauai

 Polihale is for the adventurous family.
-Located at the end of a rough five-mile dirt road on Kauai's west side, this is one of the most remote and beautiful beaches in all of Hawaii.
-The beach stretches for 17 miles, the sand dunes are massive, and on a clear night the stargazing is absolutely unreal.
-There are basic facilities (pit toilets) but no water, no electricity, and very limited cell service.
+End of a rough five-mile dirt road on Kauai's west side, one of the most remote and beautiful beaches in all of Hawaii.
+The beach stretches for miles, the sand dunes are massive, and on a clear night the stargazing is unreal.
+Basic facilities (pit toilets) but no water, no electricity, very limited cell service.

-You need a vehicle with decent clearance for the access road - not a sedan.
-Bring everything you need including all water, and be prepared to be fully self-sufficient.
-Permits are through the state parks system, around $30 per night for non-residents.
-This is not beginner camping, but for families who are comfortable outdoors, it is unforgettable.
+You need a vehicle with decent clearance for the access road.
+Not a sedan.
+And I'm not even kidding - rental car companies will void your insurance for that road.
+Bring all your water, be fully self-sufficient.
+Permits through the state parks system.
+This is not beginner camping.
+For families who are comfortable outdoors, it is unforgettable.

 Spencer Beach Park - Big Island

-Spencer Beach Park near Kawaihae on the Big Island's Kohala Coast is the most family-friendly beach campground I have ever used.
-The beach is protected by a reef, making the water calm and perfect for little swimmers.
-There are full restrooms, showers, picnic tables, and grills.
+Spencer Beach Park near Kawaihae on the Kohala Coast is the most family-friendly beach campground I've ever used.
+The beach is protected by a reef, water is calm, perfect for little swimmers.
+Full restrooms, showers, picnic tables, grills.
 The park is well-maintained and feels safe.
-It is also close to the Puukohola Heiau National Historic Site, which is a great educational side trip.
+It's also close to Puukohola Heiau National Historic Site, which is a great educational side trip with my kids.

 The Permit Process

 Every beach campground in Hawaii requires a permit.
-There are no exceptions, and showing up without one can result in fines or being turned away.
-Here is the breakdown:
+No exceptions.
+Showing up without one can mean fines or being turned away.
+Breakdown:

 Essential Gear Checklist

 You do not need to bring your own tent and gear from the mainland (though you can).
 Several outfitters on each island rent complete camping kits.
-But if you are bringing your own, here is what you need:
+If you are bringing your own:

-- Reef-safe sunscreen - regular sunscreen damages the coral and is restricted by Hawaii law
+• Reef-safe sunscreen.
+Regular sunscreen damages the coral and is restricted by Hawaii law - they will check.

 Food and Cooking

 Some campgrounds have grills, but I always bring a portable camp stove for reliability.
-Stock up on groceries before you head to the campground - there are usually no stores nearby.
-Island Costco or Foodland are your best bets for supplies.
+Stock up on groceries before heading out.
+There are usually no stores nearby.
+Costco Iwilei (the good one) or Foodland are your best bets.
+Don Q in Kaheka is great for cheap snacks and rice if you forgot any.

 Easy camping meals that work great in Hawaii:

-- Spam musubi (buy pre-made at Musubi Cafe Iyasume or 7-Eleven - yes, really)
+• Spam musubi - buy pre-made at Musubi Cafe Iyasume or even 7-Eleven, yes really.

-- Rice cooked on the camp stove (a staple)
+• Rice cooked on the camp stove (staple).

 Safety Tips for Beach Camping with Kids

 Beach camping is generally very safe, but the ocean demands respect 24/7.
-Here are my non-negotiable rules:
+Non-negotiable rules:

-- No swimming after dark, period.
-This is not up for debate.
+• No swimming after dark, period.
+Not up for debate.

-- Keep food secured and clean up thoroughly - Hawaii does not have bears, but it has mongoose, feral cats, and very bold chickens
+• Keep food secured and clean up thoroughly.
+Hawaii does not have bears, but it has mongoose, feral cats, and very bold chickens.
+The Lanikai chickens will absolutely take food out of your kid's hand.
+Don't laugh, I've watched it happen to a six-year-old.

-- Use a waterproof Bluetooth speaker at a reasonable volume - you are sharing the campground with other families
+• Use a waterproof Bluetooth speaker at reasonable volume.
+You are sharing the campground.

 Making It Special for Kids